Frequently Asked Questions

 The insurance company made me a low-ball offer.
 What next?

 Insurance companies are designed to make low-ball offers to unrepresented claimants.
 It is best to not try to handle your case on your own.
-However, it is not too late to give us a call even if an offer has been made.
+Often times people make the mistake of trying to settle their case on their own before contacting an attorney only to find out the insurance company is taking advantage.
+It is not too late, however, to give us a call even if an offer has been made.

 Will my rates go up if I use my insurance for an accident I did not cause?

 No. Your insurance only goes up if you are 51% or more at fault for an accident.
-Therefore, you should use your insurance company for an accident you did not cause.
+Therefore, you should use your insurance company if you have the right coverage for an accident you did not cause.

 I don’t want to sue the at-fault party.
 Can I still pursue my claim?